neondatabase/autoscaling/ARCHITECTURE.md

 In general, a `PluginResponse` primarily provides a `Permit`, which grants permission for the `autoscaler-agent` to assign the VM some amount of resources.
-By tracking total resource allocation on each node, the scheduler can prevent a scale up request to avoid having undesired over-commit.
+By tracking total resource allocation on each node, the scheduler can reject a scale up request to avoid having undesired over-commit.

 ### Agent-Scheduler protocol steps